…and welcome back to my blog.

 - Do your research

 Do some research on some of the different forms of therapy out there.
-This way you can have a better idea of not only what you want but about what the counsellor is offering.
+This way you can have a better idea of what you want but about what the counsellor is offering.

 - Ask friends and family